Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection: Supplemental Material

-Even if primary electrons are not accelerated through the turbulence due to their efficient Coulomb losses, electron-positron pairs injected via hadronic processes and populated via electromagnetic cascades processes can be accelerated to higher energies without suffering from Coulomb losses~\cite{Murase:2011cx}.
-Such high-energy pairs may rapidly cool down by synchrotron and inverse Compton emissions.
-In Seyferts, the energy of the dominant target photons for inverse Compton scatterings is around $1-10$~eV, implying that the Klein-Nishina effect is unimportant at $\varepsilon_e\lesssim100-300$~GeV.
-If the secondary pairs can be accelerated by the turbulence, the acceleration and cooling is expected to balance at the critical energy, $\varepsilon_{e,\rm cl}$, and this effect is relevant if $\varepsilon_{e,\rm cl}$ is higher than the energy of the thermal protons.
-The time scale of the reacceleration by the turbulence is given by Eq.~(\ref{eq:tacc}) above the thermal energy of protons, $k_BT_p\sim5r_{1.5}$ MeV.
+Even if primary electrons are not accelerated through the turbulence due to their efficient Coulomb losses, sufficiently high-energy electron-positron pairs that are injected via hadronic processes and populated through electromagnetic cascades can be accelerated to higher energies without suffering from Coulomb losses, as studied in the literature of gamma-ray bursts~\cite{Murase:2011cx}.
+In the meantime, such high-energy pairs also cool down by synchrotron radiation and inverse Compton emission.
+In Seyferts, the energy of the dominant target photons for inverse Compton scatterings is around 1--10~eV, implying that the Klein-Nishina effect is unimportant at $\varepsilon_e\lesssim100-300$~GeV.
+If the secondary pairs can be accelerated by the turbulence, the acceleration and cooling processes are balanced at the critical energy, $\varepsilon_{e,\rm cl}$, and this effect is relevant if $\varepsilon_{e,\rm cl}$ is higher than the energy of the thermal protons.
+The timescale of the turbulent reacceleration is given by Eq.~(\ref{eq:tacc}) above the thermal energy of protons, $k_BT_p\simeq5.2~{({\mathcal R}/30)}^{-1}$ MeV.
 Below this energy, the turbulent power spectrum should become steeper due to kinetic effects~\cite{2011PhRvL.107c5004H}, and the reacceleration time is considerably longer than that by Eq.~(\ref{eq:tacc}).